will-lumley/DocuBot/README.md

 - Clone the repo: `git clone git@github.com:will-lumley/DocuBot.git`
 - Open `DocuBot.xcworkspace` in Xcode
-- Build and run the project on the desired device or simulator
+- Build and run the project on your device.

 ## Testing
 - Ensure that each module of the application has >80% unit test coverage